anupsahoo/anupsahoo.github.io/_posts/2020-04-28-anup-sahoo-choosing-testing_statergy.md

 ##### Regression- Aversion Testing Strategies

-Functional and/or Non-Functional Regression test automation has risks at different levels.
+**Functional and/or Non-Functional Regression test automation** has risks at different levels.
 So, this level is all about using various useful techniques to manage this risk.
 Testers can also use it as **Extensive Automation by using GUI based test automation tool** or any scripting language to **automate the manual tests**.
 This is for automating The typical and exception use cases for Web-Based Applications.
 The execution of these tests occurs any time the application undergoes a modification.

 ##### How To Choose?

 Depending on the requirements, development models, and the means of a firm, the team members concerned can select a specific test strategy.
 Every company can modify test strategies depending on the suitability of a subject or operation.

-##### What are the Advantages?
-Here are some striking advantages of test strategies.
+##### Here are some striking advantages of test strategies.

 A test strategy provides a description of a wide **array of Integration procedures, independence of testing, Test specification techniques,** **configuration management approach, mandatory and optional standards, and reusability of software** and **test work products**.
 Test strategy identifies the test **control, test management, and the data meant for recording**.
 This data reports the progress of testing.